 Normally very young chicks.
-It's particularly common in chicks who've been sent by mail because they're stressed and often over-heated from being left in boxes in over-heated sorting rooms.
+It's particularly common in chicks who've been sent by mail, because they're stressed and often too hot, from being left in boxes in over-heated sorting rooms.

 It tends not to happen in chicks who've been hatched and raised by a broody hen.
 Their body temperature is well regulated by her feathers, and they are not stressed - the two biggest causes of pasty butt.

-And if it does happen, she will take charge of making sure her babies are kept
+And if it does happen, the hen will take charge of making sure her babies are kept

 clean and healthy.